10 Creative Ways to Style a Small Bathroom: Maximize Space and Aesthetics!

 Metallic Fixtures and Fittings:

-In addition to wall colors, consider the hues of your fixtures and fittings.
-Opting for a white or light-colored sink, toilet, and bathtub can help maintain a sense of continuity and openness.
 If you prefer a more modern look, metallic finishes like gold, chrome, or brushed nickel can add a touch of sophistication while still reflecting light.
 Ultimately, the goal is to create a harmonious color palette that enhances the room’s natural light and minimizes visual clutter, making the small bathroom feel more airy and spacious.

 Tile Color: